 CONTENTS INTRODUCTION

 - 3 Introduction

-- 4 How we support dementia carers
+- 4 How We Support Dementia Carers

-- 11 Dementia assessments
+- 11 Dementia Assessment

-- 12 Blue Badge
+- 12 Blue Badge & Driving

-- 13 Power of Attorney
+- 13 Lasting Power Of Attorney

-- 14 Carer Assessments

-- 16 Prevention Assessment Teams
+- 14 Prevention Assessment Team

-- 17 Continuing Health Care
+- 16 Carers Health Team

-- 18 West Sussex Care Guide
+- 18 Care Needs Assessments

-- 19 Carers Health Team

-- 20 Finding support
+- 20 Finding Support

-- 25 Residential care
+- 23 Residential Care

-- 27 Respite
+- 24 Respite

-- 30 Minority carers
+- 29 Minority Carers

+- 32 Rare Dementia

-- 35 Dementia courses and groups
+- 33 32 Dementia Courses & Groups

-- 37 Bereavement and living grief
+- 35 Bereavement & Living Grief

-- 39 Dementia friendly communities

-- 40 Numbers and contacts
+- 36 Numbers & Contacts

-Caring for someone with dementia can be emotionally and physically demanding.
+Caring for someone with dementia, even if it's undiagnosed, can be emotionally and physically demanding.
 Sometimes called 'crowded isolation' because a carer can feel so alone with the person they are caring for and yet so busy organising services and coping with everyday living needs.

 Everyone's journey is different which is why we offer individual guidance and information to help you in your caring role.
 Once you are registered with Carers Support West Sussex we are able to help with a host of support, ranging from emotional to financial assistance tailored to your needs as well as refer you to partner organisations.

 This toolkit will help you navigate the services and support available to people caring for someone with dementia in West Sussex, how and who to go to for help and how we can support and guide you.

-HOW WE SUPPORT DEMENTIA CARERS HOW WE SUPPORT DEMENTIA CARERS We offer a wrap-around service to carers, including emotional support, one to one discussions around your needs, signposting and referrals to relevant services as well as access to our monthly online dementia carer groups, skills training, carer events and help with accessing funding and grants.
+HOW WE SUPPORT DEMENTIA CARERS We offer a wrap-around service to carers, including emotional support, one to one discussions around your needs, signposting and referrals to relevant services as well as access to our monthly online dementia carer groups, skills training, carer events and help with accessing funding and grants.
 Our dedicated web page offers details of our services.
-Visit www.carerssupport.org.uk/dementia.
-Our quarterly dementia carers newsletter will keep you up-to-date with all that is happening locally.
+Visit the webpage here: Carers Support Dementia Our quarterly dementia carers newsletter will keep you up-to-date with all that is happening locally.
 Just email us at info@carerssuport.org.uk or call 0300 028 8888 if you'd like to be added to the mailing list.

 Carer Wellbeing Fund As a carer registered with us, you may be eligible to apply for a grant from our Carer Health and Wellbeing Fund.
-The money from the fund can be used flexibly on purposes which would enhance a carer's health and/or wellbeing; for instance, gym or swimming sessions, breaks away, massage and destressing therapies.
+The money from the fund can be used flexibly on purposes which would enhance a carer's health and/or wellbeing; for instance, gym or swimming sessions, breaks away, massage and de- stressing therapies.

 Carer Equipment Service From time-to-time, carers find themselves at a loss as to what would help them in their caring situation, and for some, small items of equipment can make a significant difference.
 On this page, you will find a list of equipment that may provide an innovate solution for your caring role.
-You can also download a copy of this in PDF form.
-Most items are low cost, and you can easily find them by looking on-line.
+Most items are low cost, and you can easily find them by looking online.
 If you are interested in applying for the equipment listed on this page Equipment Service and would like further information, please contact us via our helpline or email us.

 HOW WE SUPPORT DEMENTIA CARERS